5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Reverting_Root_Patches.md

 14. Reboot macOS without Root Patches!
 15. Click “Cancel” once OCLP asks you to re-apply root patches again!
 16. Instead, check if a newer version of OCLP is available, download it and apply root patches again.
+17. Reboot

+Everything should be back to normal again.

 > [!IMPORTANT]
 >